Species Survival Plan

 About Scimitar-Horned Oryx

 The scimitar-horned oryx once again roams the grasslands of Chad.
 Extinct in the wild in the late 1980s, 23 animals were released to native habitat in August 2016.
 The release is orchestrated by Environmental Agency – Abu Dhabi and Sahara Conservation Fund.
-It aims to steadily increase the animals in Chad over the next few years, and by the end of 2020 that number had grown to nearly 350 oryx.
+It aims to steadily increase the animals in Chad over the next few years, and by May 2021 that number had grown to more than 360 oryx.

 Animals from captive populations worldwide, including Fossil Rim, have formed a World Herd in Abu Dhabi, from which release animals are drawn.
 Scimitar-horned oryx were victims of uncontrolled hunting, habitat loss, droughts, and continued regional warfare, as well as intense domestic animal grazing.

 In the early 1970s, the scimitar-horned oryx, together with the addax, were considered the most endangered of the African antelope.
 Most founder bloodlines for scimitars currently located in North America and Europe derive from two captures that took place in Chad in 1963 and 1966.
 While they have done well in captivity, these animals have not been so fortunate in the wild.

 The scimitar-horned oryx is named for its long, curving horns, which may grow beyond 36 inches.
 In fact, this is the only oryx with curved horns.
 Both males and females have horns, but the female's horns tend to be more slender.

 Its horns are used mainly for ritualized sparring competitions between rival males, but also during courtship.
 Its coat is white with a chestnut-brown neck and chest, as well as a brown stripe over its eyes.
 These oryx are perfectly camouflaged for desert dwelling.

 They are highly selective feeders and utilize plants with high-water and high-protein content.
 Because of their ability to locate and select these plants and physiologically conserve water, these oryx are capable of going for months without a free water source.
 They can detect slight variation in air humidity over long distances.